 Situations sometimes arise in which particular circumstances surrounding a policy decision require special consideration, or students have a complaint about the behavior or performance of a faculty or staff member.

-As a general rule, students should address their concerns about a policy decision or a faculty member directly with the Continuing Education Registrar.
+As a general rule, students should address their concerns about a policy decision or a faculty member directly with the Online Registrar.
 An unresolved complaint about the behavior/performance of a staff member may be brought to the attention of the person’s immediate supervisor.